mhkeller/layercake.graphics/src/content/guide/01-layercake-props.md

 ### padding `Object`

 An object that can specify `top`, `right`, `bottom`, or `left` padding in pixels.
 Any unspecified values are filled in as `0`.
-Padding operates like CSS `box-sizing: border-box;` where values are subtracted from the target container's width and height, the same as [a D3 margin convention](https://bl.ocks.org/mbostock/3019563).
+Padding operates like CSS `box-sizing: border-box;` where values are subtracted from the parent container's width and height, the same as [a D3 margin convention](https://bl.ocks.org/mbostock/3019563).

 ```html
 <LayerCake